Codecademy/docs/content/cpp/concepts/variables/terms/mutable-variables/mutable-variables.md

   - 'paths/computer-science'
 ---

-In C++, the `mutable` keyword in C++ allows certain class variables to be modified even within const functions, useful for managing internal state flexibly.
+In C++, mutable variables are variables that can be modified even within constant functions, useful for managing internal state flexibly.

 ## Syntax